Global index shakeup looms as China's "frontier" market opens

 LONDON The opening up of China's $3 trillion mainland share market, one of the world's last big investment frontiers, is setting the stage for a huge shake up of equity indices and global fund flows.

-The A-shares of the giant stock markets of Shanghai and Shenzhen have long been no-go areas for international investors, who have been largely confined to the offshore, Hong Kong-listed H-shares that represent China in global equity indices.
+The giant stock markets of Shanghai and Shenzen, or A-shares, have long been no-go areas for international investors, who have been largely confined to the offshore, Hong Kong-listed H-shares that represent China in global equity indices.

 These have taken most of the $50 billion or so that EPFR Global estimates has flowed to China equity funds since 1995.

 That is about to change.
 Beijing is expanding its QFII and RQFII quotas, schemes that allow foreigners to buy local assets.
-Just under 200 foreign money managers now hold total quotas worth nearly $42 billion.
+Over 220 foreign money managers now hold total quotas worth more than $80 billion.

-Regulators signaled earlier this year that a 10-fold quota increase is on the cards.
+Regulators signaled last month that a 10-fold quota increase is on the cards.

-Expanding quotas that much would give foreigners access to 15 percent of the free float, index providers say, up from the current 1.3 percent, and the news triggered a 4 percent jump in the market.
+Expanding quotas that much would give foreigners access to 15 percent of the free float, up from the current 1.3 percent, and the news triggered a 4 percent jump in the market.

 Longer-term, it will allow the shares to blast into equity indices run by major providers such as MSCI and FTSE.
 They do not currently meet entry criteria for these indices because of restrictions on foreign ownership and on cash movement in and out of China.